abyvinod/abyvinod.github.io/content/1 - setupPelican.md

 ## Pelican-Bootstrap3

 Clone `pelican-bootstrap3` into the root folder of the blog.
+I hid the sidebar and have an `About Me` page in `content/pages`.
 ```python
 ####################### Theme-Specific Settings #########################
 THEME = 'pelican-bootstrap3'        #'html5-dopetrope'